joejag/adieu/README.md

 - Show unread/read status
 - Mark things as 'done'
 - mobile view
-- Show email threads together

-# Nice things - small effot
+# Nice things - small effort

 - Take all letters of the name to create Avatar up to three
 - Add icons for common services (github, linkedin, google etc)